 Soil cuttings generated during drilling will be placed in steel, DOT-approved drums.
-Drums will be labeled as to contents, suspected contaminants, date container filled, expected removal date, company dame and phone number of technical contact, and name of generator.
-Drums will be sealed and left on-site for subsequent disposal pending receipt of analytical results.
-Disposal of soil cuttings will be the responsibility of the owner/generator, although ACC may arrange for disposal if so requested.
+Drums will be labeled as to contents, suspected contaminants, date container filled, expected removal date, company name and phone number of technical contact, and name of generator (Alameda Cellars) Drums will be sealed and left on-site for subsequent disposal pending receipt of analytical results.
+Disposal of soil cuttings will be the responsibility of the owner/generator, although consultant may arrange for disposal if so requested.